- 1 Thingvellir National Park

 Map for this guide

 A UNESCO World Heritage Site is a creation or landmark chosen for conservation by the United Nations Organization for Education, Science and Culture (UNESCO) due to its cultural, historical, scientific or natural significance.
 It must meet a minimum of one of ten selection criteria to be considered for the World Heritage List, and once chosen, it becomes protected for preservation by various international treaties.

 Thingvellir National Park is located about 50km from Reykjavík, Iceland.
 In 2004 it became a UNESCO world heritage site for its cultural and natural history.

 In 900 A.D., the first settlers in Iceland started to form a general assembly, and the first Icelandic Parliament, or Althing, was held in 930 A.D. in the valleys of the national park.
 In the center of the gathering is the Law Rock, with thousands visiting from around Iceland each year.

 As well as its historical significance, Thingvellir National Park is geologically significant.
-It is one of the few places in the world where the two tectonic plates can be seen, forming the Mid-Atlantic Ridge.
+It is one of the few famous places in Europe where the two tectonic plates can be seen, forming the Mid-Atlantic Ridge.

 Thingvellir National Park is part of the Golden Circle, and all tours from Reykjavík will include a stop here to view the canyon formed between the plates.
 It is an easy drive from Reykjavík, so a hire car is an option that gives you more time and flexibility to visit.